 How you light your space has a profound impact on those who see it.
 Interior and exterior lighting systems can accomplish many goals, especially when you integrate architectural lighting effects into the design.
 That’s why we recommend that building managers implement artificial lighting appropriately and adequately throughout their facilities.

-At Illuminated Integration, we understand that architectural lighting is an essential component of your interior and exterior lighting systems.
+At Illuminated Integration, we understand that architectural lighting systems are an essential component of your interior and exterior lighting systems.
 Artificial lighting effects can have a dramatic impact on these spaces by enhancing their safety, visibility, security and aesthetic.
 An efficient, functional and aesthetically-pleasing architectural lighting system can transform your building in dazzling ways.

 The Importance of Lighting